Lawa people: Overview

 The Lawa are sometimes mistaken for being the same people as the Lua of northern Laos and of Nan Province, Thailand, who are speakers of the more distantly related Khmuic languages.
 This problem is compounded by the Eastern Lawa of Chiang Mai Province preferring to be called Lua by outsiders, and by the Thai people generally referring to speakers of these different Palaungic languages as Lua.

 Today, those Lawa who have not been integrated in mainstream Thai society, still live a traditional way of life, often professing animism.
 As with the other mountain ethnic groups of Thailand, they are known for extraordinary craft skills, especially for being ironsmiths.

 History

-In the 5th to 10th century the Lawa people lived in Central Thailand, and, together with the Mon, were the inhabitants of present-day Lopburi.
-The name "Lopburi" is said to have been derived from "Lawaburi", and the city formed the core of an early kingdom in what is now Thailand, the Lavo Kingdom, which existed from the 7th century CE until it was incorporated into the Ayutthaya Kingdom in 1388 CE.
+Gordon Luce believes that the Lawa once inhabited lands in Central Thailand as far down as Lopburi, based on the similarity between the names Lavapuri and Lawa.
 Other sources place the Lawa as the original inhabitants of Northern Thailand, pre-dating the Tai migration into these lands.

 There is evidence that the Lawa inhabited cities before the arrival of the Tai peoples.
 Chiang Mai, Thailand, was founded on the location of a 5th-century CE Lawa walled city, and legends state that Kengtung in Myanmar was taken from the Lawa in the 13th century CE through cunning and deceit by King Mangrai, the founder of the northern Thai Lanna Kingdom.